syncfusion-content/windowsforms-docs/WindowsForms/tabsplittercontainer/GettingStarted.md

 ![TabSplitterContainer control](GettingStarted-images/wf-tabsplitter-container-control.png)

-6) Add any one of the control, and add it to the tabsplitterpage.
+6) Add any one of the control, and add it to the tabSplitterPage.
 For example, TextBoxExt.

 {% tabs %}
 {% highlight C# %}